juliosn/automatedHouse/README.md

 ![Maquete](https://github.com/juliosn/automatedHouse/assets/99426563/85082a29-48c3-4fdf-9bdc-f3b8d01c2827)

-> (Representação) Projeto acadêmico realizdo em 2022 que consiste em utilizar conceitos IoT (Internet of Things) para a simular uma automação residencial.
+> (Representation) Academic project carried out in 2022 that consists of using IoT (Internet of Things) concepts to simulate a house automation.